 STEP 3: Get the IP Address, Port and Password for Your Projector

 IP Addresses always have an IP Port number too, but most often this will already be set to the default port for PJLink which is 4352.
-Not all projectors allow you to change this port.
+We currently do not know of any projectors that allow you to change this port.

-**PRO TIP** Some Panasonic projectors list a port number that defaults to 1024 in the same section where you'll see the IP Address – but this is not the IP Port!
+**PRO TIP** The menu/user interface for Panasonic projectors are especially confusing on this point.
+They show a port number that defaults to 1024 in the same section where you'll see the IP Address – but this is not the PJLink port number!
 It is used for sending "pseudo" serial commands over the network As far as we know, you can't change the PJLink port on Panasonic projectors!

 Finally, PJLink projectors are often password protected.
 You will usually find the PJLink password in the same menu as the projector's IP Address.
 You will not be able to communicate with your projector if you do not have the correct password.